triton-inference-server/tensorrtllm_backend/README.md

 ## Testing the TensorRT-LLM Backend
 Please follow the guide in [`ci/README.md`](ci/README.md) to see how to run the testing for TensorRT-LLM backend.

+## Known Issues

+  * Recent API changes may currently lead to excessive warnings in the logs of the Triton TRT-LLM backend.
+On each inference request, TRT-LLM will issue the warning "Invalid tensor name in InferenceRequest: input_lengths".
+As a temporary fix, these warnings can be disabled by setting "TLLM_LOG_LEVEL=ERROR" in the environment.